exnx/oscar/README.md

-# ICCV2021 Supplementary materials
+# OSCAR-Net:  Object-centric Scene Graph Attention for Image Attribution
-This repo contains the demo code to run our proposed Scene Attention Network (SATNet) model.
+This repo contains the demo code to run our OSCAR-Net model.

 Please find the link to code at [link\_to\_code.txt](link\_to\_code.txt) which also stores a pretrained model.